wp-plugins/widgetize-pages-light/readme.txt

 Updating to versiion 1.5  or higher requires deactivation of the old version first!
 More info [here](http://otwthemes.com/updating-widgetize-pages-light-to-1-5-version-sidebar-manager-light-to-1-3-widget-manager-light-to-1-3/)

+= 1.11 =

+* Updated: Add json column check

-= 1.10. =
+= 1.10 =

-* Updated: Grid Manager no content wrapping where not needed
+* Updated: Grid Manager – no content wrapping where not needed

 = 1.9 =

-* Updated: replace depricated functions.
+* Updated: replace depricated functions

 = 1.8 =